Configure a certificate profile

 Now you may apply your certificate profile as a part of tier and tag configuration to evaluate security posture of devices and allow or deny access to applications.
 See Configure tiers and tags.

 Each device in your deployment will now be evaluated against any configured certificate profiles and you may also use certificate profiles as criteria for creating inventory reports.
-See Create a device inventory report and Create report for devices that match certificate profiles.
+See Create an inventory report and Create an inventory report for devices matching certificate profiles.